Yonin shogi: History

-This version of Yonin shogi was devised in 1993 by Ota Mitsuyasu, former mayor of Hirata (present day Izumo) in Shimane Prefecture.
+This version of Yonin shogi was devised in 1993 by Ota Mitsuyasu, the former mayor of Hirata (present day Izumo) in Shimane Prefecture.
 It is a recognized variant and plastic play sets are available for as little as ¥300 (≈US$2.50).
 Yonin shogi sets were sold at the stand of the shogi hall.
 Some elementary schools even hold tournaments.

 It is likely that four-person shogi has been played for many decades with rules made up as players went along.
-A fully complete and playable set of rules first appeared in a weekly children’s magazine in February 1991.
+A fully complete and playable set of rules first appeared in a weekly children's magazine in February 1991.
 The primary differences between this and the current rules are in the pieces used (nearly a complete standard shogi set for each player) and the initial setup, which is also closer to standard shogi.
 In the diagram below, pieces are color-coded as to the player to whom they belong.

 Yonin shogi products

-Besides game sets, there are a few other products available:
+Besides game sets, there are a few other products available, such as: